 - In Bengal too, the Khilafat-Non-Cooperation alliance gave enormous communal unity and strength to the national movement.

-- In Punjab, the Akali agitation of the Sikhs sought to remove corrupt mahants – supported by the British – from their gurdwaras.
+- In Punjab, the Akali agitation of the Sikhs sought to remove corrupt Mahants supported by the British from their gurdwara.

 People thought of Gandhiji as a kind of messiah, as someone who could help them overcome their misery and poverty.
-Gandhiji wished to build class unity and not class conflict.
-Yet, peasants could imagine that he would help them in their fight against zamindars, and agricultural labourers believed he would provide them with the land.
-At times, ordinary people credited Gandhiji with their own achievement.
+His ideas of ahimsa (non-violence) and satyagraha (truth-force) inspired many to join the movement.
+Peasants believed that he would help them in their fight against zamindars, and agricultural labourers believed he would provide them with the land.
+Gandhi’s vision of a united and free India inspired widespread participation in the Non-Cooperation Movement.

-Answer: Gandhiji choosed to break the salt law as British government had a monopoly on the manufacture and sale of salt.
-It also imposed a tax on the sale of salt.
-Gandhiji believed that it was sinful to tax salt as it was an essential part of food.
+Answer: Gandhiji chose to break the salt law as the British government had a monopoly on the manufacture and sale of salt.
+The British made it illegal for Indians to make their own salt, forcing them to buy expensive British salt.
+Gandhi thought this was unfair because salt is a basic need for everyone.
 He led a march to the coastal town of Dandi, where he broke the salt law by gathering natural salt found on the seashore, and boiling sea water to produce salt.
-This march related the general desire of freedom to a specific grievance shared by everybody, and thus, did not divide the rich and the poor.
+This march related the general desire for freedom to a specific grievance shared by everybody, and thus, did not divide the rich and the poor.

 Answer: The developments leading to the creation of Pakistan: